CarloGem/ACC-POConcept/NNNN-template/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

-Introduce a new AdmissionCheck called RefuseFalseAccept, and related Controller, to decrease the chances for Kueue to admit a Guaranteed Workload that cannot effectively land on any node on Kubernetes.
+Introduce a new experimental AdmissionCheck called ReduceFalseAdmissions, and related Controller, to decrease the chances for Kueue to admit a Guaranteed Workload that cannot effectively land on any node on Kubernetes.

-It does so by checking if there is at least one combination of Nodes that can host each one of the Workload's Pods.
+It does so by checking if there is at least one way for the Nodes on the Cluster to host the Workload.

-By Guaranteed Workload we mean a Workload exclusively composed by Pods with a Guaranteed Quality of Service (G-QoS), so Pods where each resource request is the same as its resource limits.
+The AdmissionCheck Controller always admits Workloads that contain at least one Pod that does not fall under the Guaranteed QoS.
+The resource request of a Pod with Guaranteed QoS is identical to its resource limit.

 ## Motivation